abs-tudelft/sbd/doc/manual.md

     streaming data context.

 You will work in groups of two.
-In this lab manual we will introduce a big data pipeline for identifying important events from the GDelt Global Knowledge Graph (GKG).
+In this lab manual we will introduce a big data pipeline for identifying important events from the GDELT Global Knowledge Graph (GKG).

-In lab 1, you will start by writing a Spark application that processes the GDelt dataset.
+In lab 1, you will start by writing a Spark application that processes the GDELT dataset.
 You will run this application on a small subset of data on your local computer.
 You will use this to

 1.  get familiar with the Spark APIs,